Applying for assistive technology

 Step 2: Complete an assessment

-We use the internationally recognised SETT (student, environment, tasks, tools) framework to assist student support teams to assess and ensure informed decisions are made when considering what assistive technologies the student requires.
+To help the team we use the internationally recognised SETT (student, environment, tasks, tools) framework to assess and ensure informed decisions are made when considering what assistive technologies the student requires.
 Contact your local assistive technology coordinator for more information or assistance with this.

 Begin the assessment

 Gather the information and fill out the form as you go: